 Most people consider substances like alcohol or narcotics like cocaine when the word “addiction” comes up.
 Addiction has a larger spectrum than most people realize.
 There are substances and behavioral addictions that aren’t recognized by the public, including an addiction to getting plastic surgery, seeking out pain, or prescription sleeping pills.
 Even activities that are supposed to be good for you can have a negative impact on your life, such as working out or spirituality.

 What All Types of Addiction Have in Common

+Addiction takes over a person’s life and tears families apart, causing emotional trauma, financial problems, and the potential for physical problems.
 Not all addictions are the same, even though they get lumped together.
 Different types of addictions involve various physical, behavioral, or psychological involvement.
-Addictions all have similarities with each other but the criteria set them apart.

 - Meth and other amphetamines